 While some people with very limited triggers can avoid certain situations and thus limit their panic attacks, the condition can seriously disable those who suffer frequent, full-fledged attacks, according to the ADAA.

 As with most mental health issues, panic disorder is treated by psychotherapy, medication or a combination of both, depending on the severity of the condition and the response of the individual to treatment, according to the NIMH.

 "Panic disorder is best treated with a combination of medications and therapy," Birnbaum said.

-Cognitive behavioral therapy (CBT) helps teach different ways of thinking, behaving and responding to situations in order feel less anxious and fearful.
+Cognitive behavioral therapy (CBT) helps teach different ways of thinking, behaving and responding to situations in order to feel less anxious and fearful.
 "Cognitive behavioral therapy is used frequently and helps to change destructive thinking patterns.
 And relaxation techniques are also incorporated into appropriate situations," La Riche said.

-As for medications, anti-anxiety drugs and antidepressants are commonly prescribed to ease panic disorders.
+Anti-anxiety drugs and antidepressants are commonly prescribed to ease panic disorders.
 Medicines called beta-blockers are sometimes used to address the physical symptoms, such as a fast heart rate and chest pains, that often accompany panic disorder.
 "Medications help decrease anxious feelings and thoughts as well as the frequency and intensity of panic attacks," Birnbaum said.

 Beta blockers can also help control the dizziness, heart pounding and excessive sweating that result from panic attacks, the NIMH said.
 Research in the Pharmacology of Stress indicates that beta blockers are particularly effective in treating the somatic (physical) symptoms of anxiety.
 The Food and Drug Administration considers using beta blockers for anxiety disorders as an off-label use, as they are approved in the treatment of heart and circulatory conditions, according to the Mayo Clinic.